 Folder Size is a FREE tool that looks similar to Windows Explorer and will not only list the folder sizes, but it can also list the largest folders and files in your system in order to easily organize the disk space.
-While it may look inconvenient to use a separate application for that, it is easily accessible from Windows Explorer and is the best option that you have.
+While it may look inconvenient to use a separate application for that, it is easily accessible from Windows Explorer via the "Scan with Folder Size" menu.
+It is the best option that you have.
+If you insist on having the folder sizes listed inside File Explorer in Windows please read ahead.

 Folder Size adds a context menu item inside Windows Explorer.
 You can right-click any folder and select "Scan with Folder Sizes".
 That will list its size and that of all its sub-folders and files.
 If a copy of Folder Size is already running you can drag-drop a folder from Windows Explorer inside it to scan.